The Origins of Belzebuub’s Courses

 With a focus on achieving experiences beyond the body, this course taught astral projection and lucid dreaming techniques, how to remember dreams, how to protect oneself from negative entities, and how to learn and develop spiritually from dreams and out-of-body experiences.
 Click here to see a video review of Belzebuub’s book on dreams and astral travel.

-Following on from the A Course in Self-Discovery and Astral Travel and Dreams courses, the Gnostic Wisdom course — originally known as the Esoteric Wisdom course — taught techniques for inner transformation known as the three keys, and explained the process of enlightenment and how to walk along it as mystics throughout time have aspired too.
+Following on from the A Course in Self-Discovery and Astral Travel and Dreams courses, the Gnostic Wisdom course — originally known as the Esoteric Wisdom course — taught techniques for inner transformation known as the three keys, and explained the process of enlightenment and how to walk along it.

 This course allowed participants to delve deeper into the practices they had learned in the three prior courses, using them in their lives to understand themselves, learn about and overcome their obstacles, and further their understanding of spirituality.